NeuronMLP: Efficient LLM Inference via Singular Value Decomposition Compression and Tiling on AWS Trainium: Evaluation

 \subsubsection{Impact of Different LLMs}

-To demonstrate the generability of \name across various LLMs, we evaluate it on four LLMs (Llama-3.2-1B, Llama-3.2-3B, Qwen3-1.7B, and Qwen3-4B) across 9 datasets.
+To demonstrate the generalization ability of \name across different LLMs, we evaluate it on six LLMs and nine datasets with a tensor parallelism degree of 2.
 We report mean accuracy (mAcc) and average end-to-end speedup, with results summarized in Table~\ref{tab:overall_performance}.
-Across all LLMs evaluated, the SVD-compressed models retain accuracy largely comparable to the original, with mAcc drop $\leq$ 0.10 in every case, a level of loss generally considered acceptable~\cite{wang2024svd,wang2025svd,li2025adasvd,yuan2023asvd,wang2025dobi}.

-Meanwhile, NeuronMM achieves significant end-to-end inference speedup (1.21$\times$–2.49$\times$), while $\gamma$ remains low --- ranging from 3.24\% to 25.27\% (shown in Table~\ref{tab:overall_performance}), with the most values below 10\% --- indicating a favorable trade-off between speedup and accuracy.
-For example, on Qwen-3-1.7B, \name enables 1.74$\times$ faster inference with only a 0.03 mean accuracy drop compared to standard LLM inference.
+Across all evaluated LLMs, the SVD-compressed models retain accuracy largely comparable to the original, with mAcc drop $\leq$ 0.10 in every case, a level of loss generally considered acceptable~\cite{wang2024svd,wang2025svd,li2025adasvd,yuan2023asvd,wang2025dobi}.
+At a compression ratio of 0.05, \name achieves an average 1.21$\times$ end-to-end inference speedup across six LLMs.
+As the compression ratio increases from 0.05 to 0.20, NeuronMM delivers substantial end-to-end performance gains, with speedups ranging from 1.17$\times$ to 1.78$\times$.
+For instance, on Qwen-3-1.7B, \name achieves 1.74$\times$ faster inference while incurring only a 0.03 average accuracy drop compared to standard LLM inference.